-In strategy 2, CHP will not be reduced (and the heat production will be replaced by heat pumps), if CHP units are needed for reasons of stabilisation.
+In strategy 2, CHP will not be reduced (and the heat production will be replaced by heat pumps), if CHP units are needed for reasons of stabilisation of the electricity grid.

 Meanwhile, in some situations (when the CHP stabilisation factor is below 100 per cent), excess production can be minimised further by reducing CHP and replacing heat production by heat pumps and boilers and stabilisation demands by PP units.